 I photograph a lot of action, and I took this camera out to a frisbee dog competition to test it out.
 I was blown away by the autofocus.

 The camera was even able to recognize the face of a dog with its facial tracking autofocus (not just a person).
 And it held the focus on the dog throughout its entire trick-induced performance.

 With the 399 focus points on the Sony a7R III and its ability to track focus like no other, it’s hard to get a shot that’s out of focus.
-This camera is like an artificial intelligent robot.
+This camera is like an artificial intelligence (AI) robot.
 It can predict and figure out exactly what you want in focus.

-With the thumb joystick on the back of the camera you can easily and quickly change your focus point.
-The AI Servo is out of this world.
+With the thumb joystick on the back of the camera, you can easily and quickly change your focus point.
+The AI Servo (focus on moving subjects) is out of this world.
 It could figure out an entire outline of a subject and hold onto that for dear life.

-As well as this, the camera has an ‘eye autofocus’ setting.
+As well as this, the camera has an Eye AF setting.
 You read that right.

 The camera has the ability to find eyes on your subject and lock focus on them with the push of a button.
-This is photographic witchcraft and I love it.
+This is photography witchcraft, and I love it.

 Sharpness and Clarity